5. Visit Bardolino and the Olive Oil Museum

 - Camping Village Weekend: Surrounded by olive groves, and with fabulous views over Lake Garda, this well-rated site has a lot to offer family holidays with several swimming pools, kids’ clubs, sports, a playground, a games room, pony rides and soft play.

 Most of these holiday parks are less than 30 minutes away from the nearest airport (Verona) so Lake Garda really suits a car free Eurocamp holiday if you want to avoid driving or hiring a car.
-For all the information you need about these brilliant resorts, check out my guide: Eurocamp Italy: The 6 best Lake Garda holiday parks for families.
+For all the information you need about these brilliant resorts, check out my guide: 6 Best Eurocamp Resorts in Lake Garda for Families.

 The best time for families to visit Lake Garda is definitely over the summer months or shoulder seasons.
 We visited in September, and enjoyed lovely warm weather and less crowds than the summer months bring.
 We adored our stay in Lake Garda with the kids – there’s so much to do – so plan your trip between May and September and hopefully you can enjoy lots of swimming, sunshine and gelato!
-Just make sure you pack some swimming caps – as lots of holiday parks in Italy require these to be worn when you’re using the pools.
+(Make sure you find out if you’ll need swimming caps – lots of holiday parks in Italy require these to be worn when you’re using the pools.)

 Is Lake Garda worth a visit?

 Lake Garda is an ideal family holiday destination, with so much to see and do both at the lake and nearby, and there are plenty of budget-friendly activities to keep everyone happy.
 Pack picnics, explore on foot and take advantage of free attractions to make the most of your trip without overspending.
-Your kids will love the adventure, and you’ll create family memories that last a lifetime!
-It’s one of the best holiday spots in Italy.
-I hope my family holiday itinerary has been helpful – if you have any other suggestions for fun with the kids in Lake Garda please share them in the comments.
+It’s one of the best family-friendly holiday spots in Italy!
+I hope that this article helps with your itinerary planning – if you have any other suggestions for fun things to do with the kids in Lake Garda please share them in the comments.
+To help you to find the best place to stay, check out my guide: 6 Best Eurocamp Resorts in Lake Garda for Families.
+Have a great trip! 😊

 Other articles you might be interested in…